Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Introduction

 In this work, we argue that $T_{\rm eff}(R_{\rm out})$ is not freely adjustable.
 Once $R_{\rm out}$ is defined as the outer edge of the optically thick portion of the disk capable of producing thermalized emission, the effective temperature there is set by the transition to an optically thin regime.
 Beyond this radius, the emission from the disk will resemble stellar populations.
 As long as the opacity is dust-free, consistent with the observed lack of FIR emission, the resulting $T_{\rm eff}$ dominating the thermalized emission is constrained to a nearly universal value.
 This universality intrinsically arises from the characteristic shape of the $\rm H^-$ opacity and can therefore be viewed as the disk analog of the Hayashi limit, directly paralleling the mechanism generating universal $T_{\rm eff}$ in spherical envelope models of LRDs.

-One merit of these disk models is that they establish a physical connection between LRDs and standard AGNs, supported by the redshift evolution of their relative abundances \citep{Ma2025,Umeda2025}, which implies that LRDs likely transition into AGNs after $z\sim 5$ \citep{Inayoshi2025abundance}.
-However, relevance to AGNs is a double-edged sword: another difficulty in applying the \citet{Sirko2003} disk model to LRDs is precisely that it connects to a standard AGN disk inside $R_{\rm sg} \sim 1000 R_g$. \citet{Zhang2025} relies on this part of disk emission to explain the UV component of the LRDs, but the standard AGN disk picture is inconsistent with the lack of variability in the UV \citep[e.g.][]{Burke2025}.
+{More generally, this phenomenology do not strictly require a central SMBH and may apply to self-gravitating nuclear disks hosted by other central potentials, such as dense stellar clusters or supermassive stars \citep{Zwick2025}.
+Nevertheless, we note that} the AGN interpretation is especially motivated by the observed evolutionary connection between LRDs and the high-redshift quasar population\citep{Ma2025,Umeda2025}, which implies that LRDs are likely an early phase of SMBH growth directly followed by standard AGN-like appearances after $z\sim 4$ \citep{Inayoshi2025abundance}.
+However, relevance to standard AGNs is a double-edged sword: another difficulty in applying the \citet{Sirko2003} disk model to LRDs is precisely that it connects to a standard AGN disk inside $R_{\rm sg} \sim 1000 R_g$. \citet{Zhang2025} relies on this part of disk emission to explain the UV component of the LRDs, but the standard AGN disk picture may be inconsistent with the lack of variability in the UV \citep[e.g.][]{Burke2025}.